-This topic gives you an overview of how to get started quickly with the AppDynamics App iQ Platform, from getting a Controller to start deploying agents.
+This topic gives you an overview of how to quickly get started with the AppDynamics Application Performance Management (APM) Platform, from getting a Controller to start deploying agents.

 Get a Controller

-The first step in using the AppDynamics App iQ Platform is to get a Controller.
-The Controller sits at the center of an AppDynamics deployment.
-It's where AppDynamics agents send data on the activity in the monitored environment.
-It's also where users go to view, understand, and analyze that data.
+The first step in using the AppDynamics APM Platform is to get a Controller.
+The Controller sits at the center of an AppDynamics deployment, and it's where AppDynamics agents send data on the activity in the monitored environment.
+It's also where you go to view, understand, and analyze that data.

-You can get a Controller by starting a free trial at www.appdynamics.com.
+To get a Controller, start a free trial at www.appdynamics.com.

 After creating your account and starting your trial, you can choose whether to install the Controller yourself or use a Controller hosted by AppDynamics.

-- If you choose a SaaS Controller, the Controller is hosted for you and you do not need to install the Controller.
+- If you choose a SaaS Controller, AppDynamics hosts the Controller for you, and you do not need to install the Controller.

 - If you choose an on-premises Controller instance, follow the instructions in the AppDynamics portal to download the Controller.

-You can download the Controller, like most installable components of the AppDynamics App iQ platform, from the AppDynamics download center at https://download.appdynamics.com/.
+You can download the Controller, like most installable components of the AppDynamics Application Performance Monitoring (APM) platform, from the AppDynamics download center at https://download.appdynamics.com/.

-If you are just investigating or learning about AppDynamics, you'll probably want to start with a SaaS Controller.
-It's the quickest way to get started.
-If you're ready for a closer look at AppDynamics, however, and interested in an on-premises deployment in the long term, see AppDynamics Platform for details on such deployments.
+If you are investigating or learning about AppDynamics, the quickest way to get started is with a SaaS Controller.
+If you are ready for a closer look at AppDynamics, however, and interested in an on-premises deployment, see AppDynamics Application Performance Monitoring Platform for details.